The Eyes of Heisenberg

 The Eyes of Heisenberg is a 1966 science fiction novel by American writer Frank Herbert.

-Originally serialized as Heisenberg's Eyes in Galaxy magazine between June and August 1966, it was issued by Berkley in the same year.
-The title refers to Werner Heisenberg's uncertainty principle, here applied both on the molecular (genetic) level (producing the atypical embryo the story hinges on) and on a macroscopic, societal level.
+Originally serialized as Heisenberg's Eyes in Galaxy magazine between June and August 1966, it was issued as a book by Berkley later the same year.
+The title refers to Werner Heisenberg's uncertainty principle, which the plot examines as a source of randomness both on the molecular (specifically genetic) level and on a macroscopic (anthropological) level.

 Setting

-The short novel takes places in an initially unspecified future in which society is rigidly stratified into two genetic and reproductive classes: the "Optimen" (who include women) and the "Folk."
-All humans are mandatorily genetically reviewed and modified ("cut") just after conception by surgeons answering to the Optimen, a ruling class of genetically superior humans.
+The narrative takes places in a future in which the Earth is unified and society is rigidly stratified into two genetic and reproductive classes: the "Optimen" (a ruling class of genetically superior humans, who include women) and the "Folk."
+All humans are mandatorily genetically reviewed and modified ("cut") shortly after conception.

-The Optimen are distinguished by genetic excellence, but also by a unique vocation; their metabolisms are such that treatment with the life-extension enzymes available to most members of the society instead induces true biological immortality.
-The Optimen exercise absolute dictatorial control over Earth from an enclave in North America.
-They hold global society in stasis, both politically and through continuous manipulation of the human genome.
-Only a small minority of the population is permitted to reproduce, and that only under strict supervision—the vast majority of the Folk are "Sterries," kept sterile through an ever-present prophylactic gas.
+The Optimen, who are distinguished by genetic excellence and exercise absolute dictatorial control over Earth from an enclave in North America, hold global society in stasis, both politically and through continuous manipulation of the human genome.
+They are self-selected; their metabolism responds to the life-extension enzymes available to all members of society - which normally increase lifespan to around 400 years - by inducing true biological immortality.
+Only a small minority of the Folk is permitted to reproduce, and that only under strict supervision—the vast majority are "Sterries," kept sterile through an ever-present prophylactic gas.
 The Optimen are naturally sterile.

 The Folk revere the Optimen with a quasi-religious fervor, centered on the mantra "They are the power that loves us and protects us."
-The adulation is however not universal; an anti-Optiman resistance exists, in the form of the "Parents Underground" and the "Couriers," both networks sponsored by the Cyborgs, mechanically enhanced humans long opposed to the immortals.

-As the story unfolds, the setting—which had seemed a relatively near future, perhaps a few centuries at most—is revealed to be at least 80,000 years distant (the age given for the oldest Optimen).
-The extraordinary control of the Optimen is such that late 21st century life has been the norm for millennia.

-It is noted that the Optimen have deliberately stunted technological progress.
-The Cyborgs are implied to be rather long-lived themselves—an Optiman-Cyborg War is briefly mentioned, and it is implied as having taken place in the quite distant past, but it is elsewhere stated that this was no more than three Cyborg generations ago.
+The adulation is however not universal; an anti-Optiman resistance exists, in the form of the "Parents Underground" and the "Couriers," both networks sponsored by the Cyborgs, mechanically-enhanced humans who had lost a war for control of Earth to the Optimen in the distant past.
+As the story unfolds, the setting — which had seemed a relatively near future, perhaps a few centuries at most — is revealed to be at least 80,000 years in the future (that being the age given for the oldest of the Optimen).
+The extraordinary social control of the Optimen - who have deliberately stunted technological progress - is such that culture is largely indistinguishable from that of the late 21st century.
+The Cyborgs themselves contribute to the stasis, being extremely long-lived themselves — the Optiman-Cyborg War is implied to have taken place in the extremally distant past, but also no more than three Cyborg generations ago.

-Most of the book takes place in the "Seatac Megalopolis"—apparently incorporating present-day Seattle and Tacoma—and the Optiman enclave.
+Most of the book takes place in the "Seatac Megalopolis"—apparently incorporating present-day Seattle and Tacoma — and the Optiman enclave in the Great Lakes region.